Bowen Byram: Colorado Avalanche (2021–2024)

 Byram scored his first NHL goal in the opening game of the 2021–22 season, scoring on Marc-André Fleury of the Chicago Blackhawks en route to a 4–2 win on October 13, 2021.
 The following month, he sustained his third concussion of the 2021 calendar year after taking an elbow to the head from Vancouver Canucks captain Bo Horvat.
 He returned briefly for two games at the end of November before going back on the injured reserve.
 Byram only returned in full on January 1, following a league-wide pause due to COVID-19 outbreaks among several NHL teams.
 Less than two weeks later, Byram, who was still dealing with lingering concussion symptoms, took a personal leave from the Avalanche.
 On March 31, the Avalanche sent Byram to the Colorado Eagles, their American Hockey League (AHL) affiliate, for conditioning.
 To re-acclimate Byram when he returned to the NHL, the Avalanche paired him with several different defencemen in the last 11 games of the regular season.
 He added five assists in that time, finishing the year with five goals and 17 points in 30 games.
 Playing beside veteran defenceman Erik Johnson, Byram was a break-out player for the Avalanche during the 2022 Stanley Cup playoffs, taking on a greater responsibility on defence when Sam Girard suffered a broken sternum during Colorado's second-round series against the St. Louis Blues.
-Byram recorded nine assists in 20 playoff games as the Colorado Avalanche were NHL champions, defeating the Tampa Bay Lightning in the 2022 Stanley Cup Finals.
+Byram recorded nine assists in 20 playoff games as the Colorado Avalanche were NHL champions, defeating the Tampa Bay Lightning in the 2022 Stanley Cup Final.

 Byram began the 2022–23 NHL season on the second defensive pairing before suffering a lower-body injury during the Avalanche's November trip to New York.
 At the time of the injury, he had two goals and five points in ten games.
 The injury was originally deemed week-to-week, but Byram ultimately missed 38 games with what he described as a "finicky" injury.
 He returned to the line-up on February 8, for Colorado's first game after the 2023 NHL All-Star Game break.
 Upon his return, Byram took a more active approach on offence, leading to 18 points in his first 28 games back, including a three-game goal streak at the end of March.
 Playing in 42 regular season games, Byram recorded a career-high 10 goals and 24 points during the 2022–23 season.
 The Avalanche lost to the Seattle Kraken in the first round of the 2023 Stanley Cup playoffs, with Byram contributing three assists in seven postseason games.